-Toothaches, abscesses, and bleeding gums can be excruciatingly painful, especially if you are attempting to nurse a dental problem on your own at home.
-Knowing what is a dental emergency is essential.
+Toothaches, abscesses, and bleeding gums can be excruciatingly painful, especially if you attempt to nurse a dental problem on your own at home.
+Knowing what a dental emergency is essential.
 Thus, if you are unsure whether you should, then call Lovett Dental Corpus Christi.
 We can offer you and your family the emergency and general dentistry services you need.

 What Is a Dental Emergency?

 When you know the difference between a dental emergency and a less urgent matter, you can make the right call to your dentist for any emergency treatment you require.

 Abscesses and infections are the biggest dental emergencies that require immediate attention, especially for prolonged infections and abscesses that have gone untreated for weeks, months, or even years.
 Treating a tooth abscess or bacterial infection is necessary immediately to prevent the dangerous spread of infection to other areas of the body, including the brain, heart, and lungs.

 Toothaches and dead tooth nerves may cause infections or abscesses in the mouth, especially if you have not gone to your local dentist for treatment.

 Even if you believe your infection has passed and you are no longer in pain, it is highly advisable to reach out to your dentist to ensure you do not require additional treatment or preventative care.